qdrant/landing_page/qdrant-landing/content/solutions/chat-bots.md

 weight: 40
 short_description: |
     Semantic search for similar phrases is one of the key technologies for building chatbots.
-    In combination with conversation scripts, modern pre-trained NLP models and Qdant, it is possible to build an automated FAQ answering system.
+    In combination with conversation scripts, modern pre-trained NLP models and Qdrant, it is possible to build an automated FAQ answering system.
 ---